Getting to the root cause of your pain

 Therefore there are many aspects to getting to the root cause of why you may be in pain and not being able to do what is important to you.

-If the above sounds familiar to your story and you have been unsuccessful with other approaches, call us today on 025 35015 or 021 7011252 to book an appointment or speak to a physio.
+Does the above sound familiar and you have been unsuccessful with other approaches?
+Call us today on 025 35015 or 021 7011252 to book an appointment or speak to a physio.

 If you would like to find out more information, here is a link to another article and short video on the topic: